 Use as a blocking reagent to evaluate the specificity of antibody reactivity in dot blot protocols.

 The quality of the peptide was evaluated by reversed-phase HPLC and by mass spectrometry.
-The peptide blocks Acetyl-CoA Carboxylase (C83B10) Rabbit mAb #3676 and Acetyl-CoA Carboxylase Antibody #3662 by dot blot and Western blot.
+This peptide is used to react with Phospho-Akt (Ser473) (D9W9U) Mouse mAb in dot blot.